Health In The Bay – AILMENTS – Structural

 Any disc in the spine can be damaged in these ways, but the most common area is the lower back, especially L4/5 and L5/S1, with discs in the neck being the next most common.
 There is usually pain associated with these injuries, which can come from 3 sources.
 The damaged disc itself will cause pain, as will the pinched nerve, and then the muscles around the area will often be spasmed to protect the spine, also causing pain.
 See above for more detail on Pinched Nerves.

 Depending on the degree of damage and the symptoms associated with it, herniated discs may require surgery, but this should really be as a last resort.
-Often an inflamed disc or bulging disc will respond well to Chiropractic treatment.
+Often an inflamed disc or bulging disc can respond well to Chiropractic treatment.
 The treatment given will be done carefully so as not to damage the disc any further, but by improving the biomechanics of the spine pressure is taken off the disc, inflammation is reduced, and the disc can to return to its normal state, no longer putting pressure on the nerves or spinal cord.
-This Chiropractic is often assisted by Remedial Massage which allows the muscles to release and so reduce pain..
+This Chiropractic is often assisted by Remedial Massage which allows the muscles to release and so reduce pain.

 The term Bursitis means inflammation of a bursa.
 A bursa is a fluid filled sac that acts as a cushion between a tendon and bone in a few areas in the body, that are prone to friction.